Daniel-Baugh-Institute/Patient-specific_AH_LiverGEMStudy/README.md

 - **SaveGeneExpFiles_forPheflux.R**: R script for saving the gene expression files necessary for running the Pheflux algorithm
 - **RstudioInformation.txt**: TXT file with information on the RStudio working environment used for analysis and figure replication in the manuscript
 - **PythonInformation.txt**: TXT file with information on the Python working environment used for running the Pheflux algorithm
+- **FilesforFigureReplication.zip**: Zipped file containing all necessary files for analysis and figure replication in the manuscript

 # Dependencies
 - [Human-GEM](https://github.com/SysBioChalmers/Human-GEM) model (ver.
 1.6.0)